Curated by Paula Burleigh

 The Bowman, Penelec, Megahan Gallery at Allegheny College is pleased to present The Outermost Painting: the presence of life sustains life, a site-specific project by Elise Adibi on view in the outdoor sculpture garden through December 12, 2018.
 The title The Outermost Painting comes from the book The Outermost House, written by Henry Beston in 1928.
 The author spent a year living in a small cottage on the outer beach of Cape Cod, where he observed the passage of time marked by changing seasons.
 From the outermost reaches of Allegheny’s gallery, The Outermost Painting will experience fall turn to winter, responding to its surroundings in unpredictable ways.
 Beston’s year of sustained observation from a single vantage point heightened his awareness of environmental shifts wrought by seasonal rhythms.
 Likewise, from its stationary position in the garden, The Outermost Painting will index environmental changes from one season to the next, inviting viewers to consider how larger climate cycles impact their daily, lived realities.

-The installationfeatures a single copper painting mounted on a wooden pavilion alongside a lush and aromatic array of plants.
+The installation features a single copper painting mounted on a wooden pavilion alongside a lush and aromatic array of plants.
 Adibi used her urine to oxidize the copper ground, which she then covered with additional copper pigment to create a gestural, monochromatic surface.
 Once installed outdoors, the painting began to react to humidity and rain, manifesting traces of its oxidized substrate.
 As the exhibition unfolds, the painting will continue to reveal latent images buried beneath the surface, while weather catalyzes new and unforeseeable surface effects.
 Like a long-exposure photograph, The Outermost Painting will register an image of life in the garden over time.

+As both an installation and project of community-engagement, The Outermost Painting addresses the urgent need to re-think individual autonomy, instead considering bodies, artworks, and plants as facets of a larger, non-hierarchical network of interdependence and communication.
+The Outermost Painting calls for a new level of attunement to nature.
 Beston wrote that “the presence of life sustains life” during the winter months when he was alone and the landscape around him was frozen.
 But even during the dead of winter, life was stirring.